AgregoreWeb/website/blog/2022/04/ipfs-with-chromium.md

 ### Getting it to run

-Initially, we planned to compile a custom version of the gateway into a standalone executible which we would run on Android.
+Initially, we planned to compile a custom version of the gateway into a standalone executable which we would run on Android.

 However, due to some changes in Android 10 for "security" this method became impossible Initially we tried to hide the binary as a native library dependency to try to run it that way, but this approach also didn't work.

 Eventually we settled on compiling the gateway with [Gomobile](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) into a regular Java module within an AAR which used JNI to invoke Go methods.
 This can be found in our [agregore-ipfs-daemon](https://github.com/AgregoreWeb/agregore-ipfs-daemon/) code, and particularly in the [Releases](https://github.com/AgregoreWeb/agregore-ipfs-daemon/releases) page.
-This was then added to Chromium via a [Patch](https://github.com/AgregoreWeb/agregore-mobile/blob/9e7fc70d94ec7ba731928657394bb6992e484f42/patches/0001-AG-IPFS-Daemon.patch) which created a new `third_party` folder in chromium with metadat about the AAR, added it to the relevant `BUILD.gn` files to be tracked in the build, and via a [python script] which downloads the relevant AAR file at runtime.
+This was then added to Chromium via a [Patch](https://github.com/AgregoreWeb/agregore-mobile/blob/9e7fc70d94ec7ba731928657394bb6992e484f42/patches/0001-AG-IPFS-Daemon.patch) which created a new `third_party` folder in chromium with metadata about the AAR, added it to the relevant `BUILD.gn` files to be tracked in the build, and via a [python script] which downloads the relevant AAR file at runtime.
 We split out the AAR with the data itself from the patch that adds support to chromium so that we could reduce the overall size of the patch and the git repo in general.

 ### Multicast-DNS quirks